smokingpun/smokingpun.github.io/_posts/2014-01-27-Redesigning-Vimcasts-The_User_Survey.md

 excerpt: I've been working with Drew Neil to develop a content strategy for the popular developers' site, Vimcasts.
 I've had a few thoughts about what might make the site more user-friendly and more supportive of Drew's current business goals.
 However, there's nothing quite like asking your site visitors to find out what your content does well – and what it doesn't.
 Read on to find out what Vimcast fans said about the site.
 ---

 <p>There's nothing quite like asking your site visitors to find out what your business does well – and what it doesn't.
+So Drew Neil and I sent out a Vimcasts survey.
 This blog post is based on the reponses from 216 people.
-The Vimcasts user survey asked five questions. <p/>
+The survey asked five questions. <p/>

 <ol>
 	<li>how did you first learn about Vimcasts.org?
 (6 options)</li>